A Look at the Different Types of Biscuits

 Hard bread was and is a common food item in countries such as Alaska, Russia and Japan which have had a history of seafaring.

 - Biscotti--Similar to hardtack, Biscotti is a hard type of biscuit that originated in Prado, Italy.
 Also known as nooks or Cantucchini, this dry biscuit often contains almonds and can be dunked prior to eating.

 While crispy and dry like its hard tack counterpart, it also serves as a desert item when sweet or may include chocolate or even be dipped in chocolate.
-Biscotti is a favorite served with tea or coffee and in recent years, it has become available in the Americas and is now offered in cafes and in supermarkets.
+Biscotti is a favorite served with tea or coffee.
+In recent years, it has become available in the Americas and is now offered in cafes and trendy coffee shops and and may be available in supermarkets.

-Yes, there is such an animal and it is delicious.
+Yes, there is such an animal and it truly is delicious.

 - Crostoli--An Italian favorite, these biscuits are ribbon-like in appearance and are fried and dusted with icing sugar.

-- Fried Biscuits--Another variation of the fried biscuit is a round biscuit, dropped by spoonful in a pan and fried in butter--a quick alternative if only a few fried biscuits are desired.
+- Butter-Fried--Another variation of the fried biscuit is a round biscuit, dropped by spoonful in a pan and fried in butter--a quick alternative if only a few biscuits are desired.

 While getting a bit of a bad rap as "homely," drop biscuits are called for when making certain dishes.